autoplot/documentation/javadoc/org/das2/graph/LegendPosition.md

+# org.das2.graph.LegendPosition

-# org.das2.graph.LegendPositionenumeration of legend positions
+enumeration of legend positions

 ***
 <a name="NW"></a>
 # NW